judekigsepc/jk-cli/README.md

 # 🛠️ jk-cli

-`jk-cli` is a lightweight custom scaffolding tool built to jumpstart fullstack Node.js + Express + TypeScript projects — tailored to your own workflow and patterns.
+`jk-cli` is a lightweight custom scaffolding tool built to jumpstart fullstack Node.js + Express + MongoDB + TypeScript projects  — tailored to your own workflow and patterns.

 It scaffolds boilerplate code, installs dependencies, sets up your folder structure, and includes reusable utilities like validation, error handlers, and auth — all the things you repeat across projects.